Material-Blazor/Material.Blazor/articles/FormValidation.md

 Material.Blazor integrates native Blazor form validation with Material Theme's validation methodology.
 Usually in Blazor apps you use the `ValidationMessage` component to display validation results and you can still do this.

-We have given you an alternative however, with a `ValidationMessageFor` parameter on MBAutocompleteTextField, MBNumericDoubleField, MBNumericIntField, MBTextArea and MBTextField.
+We have given you an alternative however, with a `ValidationMessageFor` parameter on MBAutocompleteTextField, SelectField, MBAutocompleteTextField, TextField, MBNumericDoubleField, MBNumericIntField, MBTextArea and MBTextField.
 This parameter takes the same value as the one you would pass to the vanilla Blazor `ValidationMessage` component.
 Your options are below.

 ## Material.Blazor Validation Messages